 School Nursing Practice

-Composed of the boards of nursing from each state, territory, and the District of Columbia.
-They work together on licensing examinations such as the NCLEX-RN and NCLEX-PN; policy analysis, uniformity of regulation of nursing practice; research, and maintaining the Nursys database with national information on nurse licensure.
+Composed of the Boards of Nursing from each state, territory, and the District of Columbia.
+This group works together on licensing examinations such as the NCLEX-RN and NCLEX-PN; policy analysis, uniformity of regulation of nursing practice, research, and maintaining the Nurses database with national information on nurse licensure.
 Their efforts include promoting the adoption of the Consensus Model for Advanced Practice Registered Nurses (APRN) Regulation by all states.

 Allows a nurse to practice across state lines (both physically/electronically) unless the nurse is under discipline or restricted from practicing across state lines.
 To achieve mutual recognition, each state must enter into the NLC.
 There are currently 24 NLC member states.
 The compact supersedes state laws and may be amended by all party states agreeing and then changing individual state laws.
 A separate body of participating state board of nursing administrators is in charge of that state's compact.

 The National Association of School Nurses's (NASN) Framework for 21st Century School Nursing Practice™

 A nursing structure that includes concepts integral to the complex clinical specialty practice of school nursing.
 The framework provides guidance for practicing school nurses to achieve the goal of supporting student health and academic success by contributing to a healthy and safe school environment.